benjisidi/haven/adventure-schedule.md

 ## Mainland details

 - The orc leaders use [Tuskaloth](https://imgur.com/RP6ZYNL) mounts
 - A hound of ill-omen is haunting Themisson’s Deep, and is a warning of the giant hellhound that lurks in the mine
 - Kvenlandians use broken-horned [Elasmotherium](https://homebrewery.naturalcrit.com/share/B1r3D9J4NM) as pack animals
 - Kvenland *feeblemind*s it’s magic users (using, ironically, a magical headband) before imprisoning them so that they cannot escape.
 - A [Summit Elemental](https://i.redd.it/sx15jonxjqv61.jpg) might be cool to have in the Cloud Anvil
+- Rick de la Stick should absolutely be an NPC (Knight/Paladin preaching *The Mindset*)
+- [Cube of anomalies](https://dr-eigenvalue.github.io/bestiary/creature/cube-of-anomalies) would make an awesome ironclad gadget
+- The aspect of fear could be a [Dread bringer](https://dr-eigenvalue.github.io/bestiary/creature/dread-bringer)